LeemanGeophysicalLLC/knowledgebase/docs/Creep_Deformation_Apparatus/creep _deformation_apparatus.md

 1. Slide the shaft into the bushing on the top plate.
 A light coating of white lithium grease can be applied to the shaft to prevent friction.

 1. Assembly is now complete.
-See the [lab activity](https://docs.google.com/document/d/1W3iEJtaS3IZBW6_7TTSE4s6wmuLl6XAKVrbR2w8l0BM/edit#heading=h.dj54izm0lwup) for calibration and usage instructions.
+See the <a href="https://docs.google.com/document/d/1W3iEJtaS3IZBW6_7TTSE4s6wmuLl6XAKVrbR2w8l0BM/edit#heading=h.dj54izm0lwup" target="_blank" rel="noopener noreferrer">lab activity</a> for calibration and usage instructions.